roberthead/ruby_on_rails_tutorial/README.md

 ![Rails admin](/images/rails/15-rails_admin.png)

-Wow!
-A whole admin area where I can create and manage Posts.
+We have a whole admin area where we can create and manage Posts.
 Go ahead and figure out how to create a post or two.

 Our user story is complete, so let's commit our changes.
 Switch to the console with the available command prompt.